 The Ray P Chase Institute offered information about people and groups Chase deemed subversives, Communists, and dangerous.
 This 1937 circular sought to create a “Voluntary Committee” to carry out this work.
 He used the language of “facts” in all of his work to carry out political campaigns to smear the people he disagreed with.
 Ray Chase claimed the work was “non-political,” despite its highly partisan approach.
-He drew on the right-wing’s language to “Keep America American,” and made clear that those who were foreign born, and Jews, whose ideas disagreed with him were not “American.”
+He drew on the right-wing’s language to “Keep America American,” and made clear that those who were foreign born, Jews, or whose ideas disagreed with his were not “American.”

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com

 Copyright 2017.
 All rights reserved.